-Water damage in homes is a major source of costly insurance claims.
+Water damage in homes is a significant source of costly insurance claims.
 It can come from flooding, a failed appliance, leaky pipes, seepage in basements, and old weather stripping on your doors and windows.
 Maybe you need to clean and repair your gutters to working order.
 Have you ever ensured your yard properly slopes away from your foundation?
-Do you ever have water puddle in your yard after a heavy rain?
-Sump pumps are amazing for some homes predisposed to ground water and drainage challenges.
+Do you ever have water puddles in your yard after heavy rain?
+Sump pumps are fantastic for some homes predisposed to groundwater and drainage challenges.

 Here are a few more tips: